Diaz012425/SovNode/README.md

 ## 🌐 Localization

 The interface and assistant responses are available in **Spanish** and **English**, switchable from the UI at any time.

-## 🤝 Contributing

-Issues and pull requests are welcome.
-If you're proposing a larger change, please open an issue first to discuss the approach.
-See [`ARCHITECTURE.md`](ARCHITECTURE.md) for a module-by-module map of the codebase before diving in.

 ## 📄 License